sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/Login/General.md

 <br>

-### Display an option to allow user to recover their forgotten password.
+### Always display an option to allow user to recover their forgotten password.

 TODO: description